edwardcallow/tesco-jargon/h.md

 > ![Direct](assets/images/tag-direct.png)

 #### Homeplus store
-Previously a type of Tesco store dedicated to Non-Food.
+Previously a type of Tesco store dedicated to non-food products.
 The last closed in 2015.

 #### HOST
 An electronic mail message system used in stores.
 This will eventually be replaced by the Workplan.